lerna/lerna/libs/commands/publish/README.md

 > The intended use case for this flag is a per commit level release or nightly release.

+NOTE: Canary releases cannot be used in conjunction with the `--build-metadata` option.

 ### `--contents <dir>`

 Subdirectory to publish.
 Must apply to ALL packages, and MUST contain a package.json file.